Moryavendil/limrendir/README.md

 Use option `--help` to know about the available options.

 Note: If your version of cmake is too old, you can use pip to update it.
 If it doesn't work, try lowering the required version in the CMakeLists.txt file (but then I can't guarantee everything will work properly).

+## I case of missing frames

+### Check if the problem comes from the connection to the camera
+* Chek that the camera is properly connected to your computer with an appropriate cable (for example, a category 6 Ethernet cable).
+* Check that the connection MTU is high enough.
+Go to network manager, select the network connection, check that MTU >= 8192 (preferrably 9000).

+### Check if the problem comes from the permissions given to limrendir
+* Run limrendir as administrator (using `sudo`), which will allow to make the Aravis thread relatime.
+* Use packet sockets: `sudo setcap cap_net_raw+ep limrendir`
+* Nice the program: `sudo nice -5 limrendir`
+* Use higher packet timeout and frame retention time: launch limrendir with arguments `-m 1000 -p 1000`

+See also the advices (here)[https://aravisproject.github.io/aravis/ethernet.html](https://aravisproject.github.io/aravis/ethernet.html]

 ## About the code